Table of Contents

 2. Tea Tree Essential Oil

-Tea tree oil is also effective at assisting with fungal infections like athlete's foot, ringworm, and candida.
-In addition, this oil has powerful antibacterial and antiviral properties, making it a great natural remedy for many common ailments.
-Tea tree essential oil is also an excellent natural cleaning agent.
+In addition, this oil has powerful antibacterial and antiviral properties, making it an excellent natural remedy for many common ailments and an excellent natural cleaning agent.

 "Tea tree because it is soo strong" -Amy V, NY